-A few weeks back, there was a dramatic increase in a specific type of spam attack called "subscription bombing".
+Recently, there was a dramatic increase in a specific type of spam attack, called "subscription bombing".
 In brief, it works like this:

-A bot grabs hold of an email address (an innocent one like email@example.com) and launches an attack on it specifically by subscribing it to as many subscription lists as possible.
-The victims here are then plagued by an onslaught of hundreds or thousands of emails into their inbox at a rate they can’t unsubscribe from fast enough.
+A bot grabs ahold of an email address (an innocent one like firstname.lastname@example.org) and launches an attack on it specifically by subscribing it to as many subscription lists as possible.
+The victims here are then plagued by an onslaught of hundreds, or even thousands, of emails into their inbox at a rate they can’t unsubscribe from fast enough.

 The kicker here is that since the mailing lists are legitimate with good open rates and user engagement, these messages won’t get routed to the spam folder.
 Like other kinds of mail, they get dropped right where you’d want them if you’d intentionally signed up for that list.

 This practice has unfortunately gone on for some time, across all email providers.
-Spamhaus, an international non-profit that is considered the authority in spam issues, recently cracked down on this.
-They strongly encouraged all email marketing providers put measures in place to stop subscription bombing.
+Spamhaus, an international non-profit that is considered the authority in spam issues, recently cracked down on this behavior.
+They strongly encouraged all email marketing providers to put measures in place to stop subscription bombing.

 In short, what can CAPTCHA do for you?